WHAT IS USAGE-BASED PRICING?

 Sales: Consumption is the holy grail.

-With “commitments” no longer the primary goal, usage-based companies are more patient to grow account usage over time.
+With “commitments” no longer the primary goal, usage-based billing companies are more patient to grow account usage over time.
 Many usage-based sales teams let reps share in the upside when customers consume more than they initially committed by transitioning to a consumption-based sales compensation structure.

 Customer success: Be proactive and look for leading indicators of future success.